BirthdayResearch/jellyfishsdk/CONTRIBUTING.md

-# DeFiChain Jellyfish Contributing Guide
+# DeFi Jellyfish Contributing Guide

 ## All features must be unit tested with accepted coverage.
 (Target 100%)